 In the rush to make sure every NYC child is a STEM expert by their 5th birthday, some MakerSpaces have forgotten that it’s possible to make without technology, too.
 Not Geek Forest!
 At this Brooklyn spot, family workshops include fashioning sling-shots, painting, building with jelly beans, and making elephant toothpaste explode!
 But, fear not, there are also after-school classes that include 3-D modeling, littleBits construction, robotics and a Tynker club!

-Best Part: Free family workshops on the weekends!
+Best Part: Free and low-cost family workshops on the weekends!

 Cost: Contact program (10% discount available for enrolling in multiple sessions)

-Classes, workshops and clubs, this spot has it all!
+Born in Brooklyn, but now found in the Flatiron District, The Makery offers classes, workshops and clubs for all ages.
 Anyone from 10 to 100 can sign up to combine circuits and jewelry, while moms and kids join forces for special Do It Yourself projects ranging from flashlight barrettes to your very own bat-signal!
 You can try a one-off, or sign up for an eight-week middle-school/high-school Inventor’s Club.
 Round up 8 to 10 friends, and you can customize your experience.
 Develop tech toys, digital crafts, or focus on electronics, all culminating with an in-house, interactive exhibit.
 Inventor’s Clubs are open to all kids, but there is also a designated Girls Make STEAM Program for ages 10-13 in the summertime.

 Best Part: You put the group together, you get to decide what you make!

 Cost: Email for details (no phone number available)